Philippines: The Green Path – Part 3

 - Received a Master’s degree in Energy Systems from the University of Melbourne, 2018

 We hope you enjoyed this 3 part series and feel free to leave a comment.
+Here are the links to parts 1 and 2 in case you missed them.
 Don’t forget to subscribe to our Daily Roundup straight to your inbox, check out our other articles and interviews on our homepage, or continue the discussion on our Facebook and Twitter pages.

 Hi!
 Here is your daily dose of useful links and articles related to renewable energy and technology.
 Enjoy!— The Energy Bit (@TheEnergyBit) October 14, 2019